Colony Theater

 MANIFESTATIONS

-Spirit of Unknown Male Presence
+The Spirit of an Unknown Male Presence

 The tell-tale sign of footsteps of an unseen presence have been heard in the area behind the main stage.